Ex Post Facto (Star Trek: Voyager): Director

 LeVar Burton directed this and several other episodes in this television series.
 He had also played Geordi La Forge in the series Star Trek: The Next Generation and reprised that role in the episode "Timeless", which he also directed.
 Overall Burton would direct 8 episodes of Star Trek: Voyager.
 Burton directed 28 episodes of Star Trek television in this period, including for Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager and Star Trek: Enterprise.

+Production

+This episode was filmed at Paramount Studios in Los Angeles, California.

 Reception

 The episode has similarities to the Star Trek: The Next Generation episode "A Matter of Perspective".

 This episode is also noted for the Star Trek Vulcan "mind meld" between the characters Tuvok and Tom Paris.
 In this alien procedure, their two minds are connected, and it's noted how this is a plot device that advances the final stages of the story.
 The show is noted among Star Trek episodes along with "Hard Time" (Star Trek: Deep Space Nine S4E19 / airdate April 15, 1996) as an example where the manipulation of a person's memories is used as punishment for a crime.

 In 2020, The Digital Fix felt this episode copied "A Matter of Perspective", but did help establish the character Tom Paris in the first season.